ChenglLiu/JavaThings/README.md

-# This is somethings for JAVA
+# This is somethings for JAVA to learn